keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

       namespace: keptn
     ```

-* Apply the ConfigMap by executing the following command from within the `onboarding-carts` folder:
+* Apply the ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:

     ```console
     kubectl apply -f prometheus-sli-config.yaml